 Our full-time faculty are experienced researchers and recognized experts in public health.
 Their work is supplemented by part-time and adjunct faculty who are themselves senior administrators at hospitals and health care organizations, practicing epidemiologists, industrial hygiene specialists, health educators and advocates.
 As such, we partner in important ways with the leaders of major industries and organizations with roots in Westchester.
 We are actively engaged in conducting and publishing applied research in areas such as the burden of injury and illness, community needs assessment, programmatic and economic evaluation of public health interventions, infectious disease and chronic disease epidemiology; maternal and child health; the role of information technology, provisions and policies impacting long-term care, and employee health, safety and wellbeing.

 The Department of Public Health offers the M.P.H. and Dr.P.H as well as a variety of certificates.
-Our programs are offered both on campus and fully online as distance learning programs.
+Our M.P.H. and certificate programs are offered both on campus and fully online as distance learning programs.